Apple Empanadas Dessert (Baked or Fried)

-These baked apple empanadas are made with homemade empanada dough, a classic apple pie filling, and an icing sugar glaze.
-They're surprisingly easy to bake or fry, with simple ingredients and a super delicious end result.
+These Apple Empanadas are made with homemade empanada dough, a classic apple pie filling, and an icing sugar glaze.
+They’re a surprisingly easy dessert to make either baked or fried, with simple ingredients and a super delicious end result, reminiscent of the popular McDonald’s Apple Pie.

-It's surprisingly simple to make and fill with whatever you enjoy, like this classic apple pie filling.
+It’s a surprisingly simple recipe to make from scratch with an easy homemade dough and a classic apple pie filling.

 Instructions